saif-ellafi/foundryvtt-mythic-gme/README.md

 ### Overview

-* One-Click Macros for Mythic GME basic components: Fate Charts, Scene Alteration, Events and Chaos Level
+* One-Click Macros for multiple GM Emulator rulesets: Mythic GM Emulator, GameMaster's Apprentice, Plot Unfolding Machine, and more
-* **Mythic Variations #1** Macros for Complex Questions and Backstory Generation plus selectable themed focus tables
-* **Mythic Variations #2** Macros for Event Checks, Detail and Action questions, Behavior checks and Statistic Checks!
-* Saves progress for Chaos Level, Behavior Disposition, Statistic Checks
+* Saves Mythic's progress for Chaos Level, Behavior Disposition, Statistic Checks
-* Customize all Roll Tables and the Macros will automatically use them!
+* Customize roll tables, focus tables, and much more to set up your favorite GM-Less experience
 * Built-in Support for **Dice so Nice!** taking 3D dice to a flavor-narrative oriented experience
 * All Actions translate into the chat for keeping a **history of your game**.
 This may also be exported to a Journal.
 * Everything is configurable through Mythic GME Tools module settings (such as Focus Tables, and more)
-* Support for non-Mythic solo games too (Such as my Plot Unfolding Machine)
+* Support for non-Mythic solo games too (Such as my Plot Unfolding Machine and Tricube Tales Countdown cards)

 ![mythic-gme-tools-example.png](mythic-gme-tools-example.png)